How to Winterize a Saltwater Pool

 Empty and clean your saltwater chlorinator (SWC).
 Follow the manufacturer’s instructions on how to winterize your SWC properly.
 For most, simply removing and storing it in a dry location is enough.

-Use an air compressor to first force all the water out of the pool lines.
-Once all the water has been cleared, plug your skimmer with a skimmer plug.
+Use an air compressor to first force all the water out of the pool lines and plumbing.
+Once all the water has been cleared, plug your skimmer with a skimmer plug or a Gizmo.
 Doing this will prevent damage to your pool plumbing.
 If you plug your skimmer correctly, no water should enter the pool plumbing over the winter.
+Remember, water expands when it freezes, so if water is still in your plumbing lines, it can freeze and destroy your pipes!

-As an additional step to prevent damage to your pool, add some non-toxic antifreeze.
+This is definitely not a requirement.
+But some pool owners in especially cold regions opt to add pool-safe antifreeze to the pool.
 This is only necessary if you live in very cold areas where the water is at risk of freezing.
 This is excellent insurance in case the skimmer plug is damaged or if you’re unsure if all the water has been pushed out of the plumbing.
+NEVER add automotive antifreeze, as it is toxic and harmful.

 Champion Swimming Pool Antifreeze for Winterizing